Concordia College (Namibia)

 The school facility was privately owned by Consolidated Diamond Mines (CDM, now Namdeb), the Namibian subsidiary of De Beers.
-The school was expected to provide education for children judged highly intelligent, with the aim of providing a pool of youths to be educated as teachers.
-It was operated by the then colonial administration of Namibia.
+The school was expected to provide education for children judged highly intelligent, to provide a pool of youths to be educated as teachers.
+It was operated by the then-colonial administration of Namibia.
 It was the first multi-racial state-operated school in Namibia.
 Establishment of the facility by De Beers was reflected in the school's diamond-shaped logo.
-After independence the school was donated to Government of Namibia.
+After independence, the school was donated to the Government of Namibia.
 The requirement of an IQ test as a prerequisite for admission was abandoned in 1993.